-Action # Title Description Total Funds Contributin g 1 Edmontum Edmentum Courseware provides engaging and interactive learning materials, including multimedia resources and interactive assessments, which can increase student engagement and motivation.
+Action # Title Description Total Funds Contributin g 1 Edmentum Edmentum Courseware provides engaging and interactive learning materials, including multimedia resources and interactive assessments, which can increase student engagement and motivation.
 The data-driven insights provided by Edmentum enable teachers to monitor student progress in real-time, identify areas for improvement, and adjust instruction accordingly.
-Yes Edmentum Edmentum Exactpath offers a comprehensive platform tailored to individual student needs, allowing for personalized instruction and targeted intervention.
+Yes 1 Eamentum Edmentum Exactpath offers a comprehensive platform tailored to individual student needs, allowing for personalized instruction and targeted intervention.
 This adaptive approach ensures that students receive instruction at their appropriate skill levels, addressing learning gaps and promoting mastery of key concepts.
 2 Smartfox Curriculum Development Developing an internal curriculum for grades 2-12 that is competency-based, standards-aligned, and tailored to Method Schools' independent study and virtual learning model will significantly enhance student success. \$160,000 Yes 3 ELA and Math Specialists Creating two roles, Math and ELA Intervention Specialists, will significantly enhance and improve services by providing structured, targeted instruction to underperforming students.
 These specialists will offer personalized support and intervention strategies tailored specifically to address students' deficits in math and English language arts (ELA).
 The specialists will also closely monitor student progress, adjust instruction as needed, and track outcomes to ensure its effectiveness. \$98,000 Yes 4 SPED Supports As Method's Special Education population continues to grow, more emphasis on focus on expanding the range of its services, resources, accommodations, and interventions designed to meet the unique needs of students with disabilities or exceptionalities.
 Method intends to incorporate professional development, parent and family engagement, and an expansion of special education resources available to its students.
 Funding will come from SPED funds. \$275,000 Yes

 5 Counselor Development Counselor development refers to the continuous growth, training, and professional development of counselors to enhance their knowledge, skills, and effectiveness in providing counseling services to students.
-Counselor development will encompass specialized training and attendance at college guidance conferences, expansion of collaboration and advocacy opportunities for students, and supporting counselors to make data informed decisions. \$3,000 Approval of LCAP 6.1 a 6 Multi-language Development Program The expansion of Multi-Language Development program will include language acquisition support, differentiated instruction, family and community engagement, and opening access to academic content.
+Counselor development will encompass specialized training and attendance at college guidance conferences, expansion of collaboration and advocacy opportunities for students, and supporting counselors to make data informed decisions. \$3,000 ^{Approval} of LCAP 7.1 a 6 Multi-language Development Program The expansion of Multi-Language Development program will include language acquisition support, differentiated instruction, family and community engagement, and opening access to academic content.
 By investing in the expansion of the ELD program, schools can enhance the educational experiences and outcomes of English language learners and promote their success in school and beyond. \$50,000 Yes

-Goal # Description Type of Goal Method will develop an inclusive and collaborative environment that actively engages and exceeds the expectation of all its stakeholders.
+Goal # Description Type of Goal

+L Z Method will develop an inclusive and collaborative environment that actively engages and exceeds the expectation of all its stakeholders.
 Broad

+State Prioriti es addressed by this goal.

-Priority 3: Parental Involvement and Family Engagement
+Priority 3: F Parental Involvement and Family Engagement

+Priority 5: S Student Engagement

+Priority 6: S Priority 6: School Climate

+An explanat An explanation of why the LEA has developed this goal.